Walter Herrmann (physicist): Soviet program of nuclear weapons

 Near the close of World War II, the Soviet Union sent special search teams into Germany to locate and deport German nuclear scientists or any others who could be of use to the Soviet atomic bomb project.
 The Russian Alsos teams were headed by NKVD Colonel General A. P. Zavenyagin and staffed with numerous scientists, from their only nuclear laboratory, attired in NKVD officer's uniforms.
 In the autumn of 1945, Heinz Pose was offered the opportunity to work in the Soviet Union, which he accepted.
 He arrived in the Soviet Union, with his family, in February 1946.
 He was to establish and head Laboratory V (also known by the code name Malojaroslavets-10, after the nearby town by the same name) in Obninsk.
-The scientific staff at Laboratory V was to be both Soviet and German, the former being mostly political prisoners from the Gulag or exiles; this type of facility is known as a Sharashka.
-(Laboratory B in Sungul’ was also a sharashka and working on the Soviet atomic bomb project.
+The scientific staff at Laboratory V was to be both Soviet and German, the former being mostly political prisoners from the Gulag or exiles; this type of facility is known as a sharashka.
+(Laboratory B by lake Sungul was also a sharashka and working on the Soviet atomic bomb project.
 Notable Germans at Laboratory B were Hans-Joachim Born, Alexander Catsch, Nikolaus Riehl, and Karl Zimmer.
 Notable Russians from the Gulag were N. V. Timofeev-Resovskij and S. A. Voznesenskij.)

 On 5 March 1946, in order to staff his laboratory, Pose and NKVD General Kravchenko, along with two other officers, went to Germany for six months to hire scientists.
 Additionally, Pose procured equipment from the companies AEG, Carl Zeiss AG, Schott Jena, and Mansfeld, which were in the Russian occupation zone.

 Pose planned 16 laboratories for his institute, which was to include a chemistry laboratory and eight laboratories.
 Three heads of laboratories, Czulius, Herrmann, and Rexer, were Pose's colleagues who worked with him at the German Army's testing station in Gottow, under the Uranverein project.
 (See below: Internal Reports.)
 Eight laboratories in the institute were: